 The forms, dynamics and significance of transnational actors, institutions and ideas constitute a substantive and expanding field of research on the globalised restructuring of health and welfare.
 Multilateral governmental organizations (WB, IMF, UN etc) have the lion's share of the research focus but attention is now extending to understanding better spheres of cross-border governance and policy at sub-global level, more specifically at the level of regions, and how/where they are situated in the global politics of social policy, welfare and development.
 Cross-border regionalisation processes and regionalist projects are substantial and significant phenomena in the context and dynamics of economic and political globalisation; and crossborder regional associations of states are increasingly recognised as significant sites of the contested social politics of the governance of globalisation and international integration.
-No longer confined to the construction of regional economic and security spheres, regional integration projects are embracing a wider range of social and public policy domains and, as a result, becoming recognised as significant institutions and actors in the global social politics of international integration, governance and welfare restructuring (e.g. Yeates, 2007a, 2007b, 2014a,b; Deacon and Yeates, 2006, 2014a,b; Deacon, et al 2010; Riggirozzi 2010, 2014; de Lombaerde, Baert and Felício, 2012; Söderbaum and Van Langenhove, 2005; Van Langenhove, 2012).
+No longer confined to the construction of regional economic and security spheres, regional integration projects are embracing a wider range of social and public policy domains and, as a result, are becoming recognised as significant institutions and actors in the global social politics of international integration, governance and welfare restructuring (e.g. Yeates, 2007a, 2007b, 2014a, 2014b, 2014d, 2017; Deacon and Yeates, 2006, 2014a, 2014b; Deacon, et al 2010; Riggirozzi 2012, 2014; see also de Lombaerde, Baert and Felício, 2012; Söderbaum and Van Langenhove, 2005; Van Langenhove, 2012).

 This is an incipient research agenda.
-Normative arguments for a stronger social policy project embedded in regional integration processes in the Global North and South alike are established (Yeates and Deacon 2006, 2010; Yeates 2014b,c), and substantial contributions understandings of the manifestations and forms of regional social policy within and beyond the EU have already been made (e.g. Deacon et al 2010; Cavaleri 2014; Hoffman and Bianculli forthcoming).
+Normative arguments for a stronger social policy project embedded in regional integration processes in the Global North and South alike are established (Yeates and Deacon 2006, 2010; Yeates 2014b, 2014c), and substantial contributions understandings of the manifestations and forms of regional social policy within and beyond the EU have already been made (e.g. Deacon et al 2010; Cavaleri 2014; Hoffman and Bianculli 2016).
 However, not enough is yet known about how the growing formal engagement with social welfare by regional formations around the world is manifesting in practice.
-More needs to be scrutinised about the significance of regional organisations' ambitions and initiatives for welfare states/systems, citizenship rights and global governance; and we don't yet know enough about how these regional groupings are operating as global actors within (and beyond)
+More needs to be scrutinised about the significance of regional organisations' ambitions and initiatives for welfare states/systems, citizenship rights and global governance.
+We don't yet know enough about how these regional groupings are operating as global actors within (and beyond) their territories and fora.
+Key questions arising here include: are regionalist politics and policy capable of defining new modalities and courses of action on regional integration, social policy and its governance?
+If they are, what are the conditions enabling and shaping this?
+What are institutional complexions and contexts of those emergent social regionalisms?
+How are they connecting with - and influencing - domestic and global regimes of governance and policy?